parkjmjohn/Tetris/README.md

 05/18 - Created Board.pde - John and Michael
 05/19 - Added collision function - Michael
 05/22 - Added on to tetris to set up the coordinate systems and color for all the pieces - John 05/22 - Created Displayable.pde - Michael
+05/26 - Removed rows - Michael
+05/29 - Added score and line remove keeper, and score update function - John 05/31 - Added sound effects to drop, rotate, line clear - John 06/02 - Fixed colors of dropped pieces - Michael